MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/enable-service-logon.md

  -	Data Reader account
     ![local security setting](./media/enable-service-logon/om2019-local-security-setting.png)

-After this change, any **Run As accounts** created by Operations Manager administrators for the management packs (MPs) require the **Log on as a Service** right, which Administrators should grant.
+After this change, any **Run As accounts** created by Operations Manager administrators for the management packs (MPs) require the **Log on as a Service** right, which administrators should grant.

 ## View log on type for management servers and agents